RafalStopka/nodejs-recruitment-task/README.md

 ## Basic informations

   1. To start the project:
-    1. Copy this repository
+    I. Copy this repository
-    2. In the repository catalog, run
+    II.
+In the repository catalog, run
       ```
         docker-compose up
       ```
-    3. To modify enviroments variables, modify the .env file or run e.g JWT_SECRET=your_secret docker-compose
+    III.
+To modify enviroments variables, modify the .env file or run e.g JWT_SECRET=your_secret docker-compose
   2. To stop the project, run
     ```